kenmoini/ansible-workshops/docs/setup.md

 aws_secret_access_key = ABCDEFGHIJKLMNOP/ABCDEFGHIJKLMNOP
 ```

-4. Clone the workshops repo:
+4. Clone the workshops repo

-If you haven't done so already make sure you have the repo cloned to the machine executing the playbook
+If you haven't done so already make sure you have the repo cloned to the machine executing the playbook:

 ```
 git clone https://github.com/ansible/workshops.git